ibm-cloud-docs/satellite/run-agent-locally.md

     {: tip}

-1. Verify the agent is running by run the `Get-Service` command in PowerShell.
+1. Verify the agent is installed by running the `Get-Service` command in PowerShell.
     ```txt
     Get-Service 'Satellite Connector Service'
     ```